Tree & Shrub Disease

 Sure enough - the same tan flecks were present.

-Frustrated in not being able to get a closer view, I bought a 400x handheld digital microscope.
+Frustrated in not being able to get a closer view, I bought a 400 power hand-held digital microscope.

 A microscopic view showed that this "sawdust" turned out to be a field of